elicia4/markdown-notes/md-in-30-min.md

     turpis egestas maecenas.
 </details>
 <br>
-One other interesting thing that is interesting is foot notes.
+One other interesting thing that is interesting is foot notes:

 ```
 Happy trees are happy [^1] (press 1)